 Offer benefits

 Pay rate is not the only consideration for a nanny when deciding whether to take a position.
-You could consider including health benefit options to help your nanny reduce the costs of their health insurance.
-Many plans are funded pre-tax so you’re both saving money by reducing your nanny’s taxable income.
+You could consider including health benefit options to help your nanny reduce their health insurance costs.
+Many plans are funded pre-tax, so you’re both saving money by reducing your nanny’s taxable income.

-While some level of paid time off is standard, you could also be generous with vacation time and sick days.
-That could be attractive to a nanny even if your rate of pay is a little low.
+While some paid time off is standard, you could also be generous with vacation and sick days.
+That could be attractive to a nanny even if your pay rate is a little low.

 Know employment laws in your state